rgu01/MoCReL-Experiments/README.md

 ### Experiments for paper "Strategy Synthesis and Compression for Multi-Agent Systems" - TACAS2022

 ### Experiment requirement
-- The experiments were conducted on a server with 48 CPU (Intel(R) Xeon(R) CPU E5-2678 v3 @ 2.50GHz), 258G memory, running Ubuntu 20.04.
+- The experiments were conducted on a server with 48 CPU (Intel Xeon CPU E5-2678 v3 @ 2.50GHz), 258G memory, running Ubuntu 20.04.
 - Put the folder "Gu-TACAS2022" under "/home/username".

 ### Experiment design